-Valvuloplasty is performed, in certain circumstances, to open a stenotic (stiff) heart valve.
+Valvuloplasty may be done to open a stenotic (stiff) heart valve.
 In valvuloplasty, a very small, narrow, hollow tube (known as a catheter) is advanced from a blood vessel in the groin through the aorta into the heart.
 Once the catheter is placed in the valve to be opened, a large balloon at the tip of the catheter is inflated until the leaflets (flaps) of the valve are opened.
 Once the valve has been opened, the balloon is deflated and the catheter is removed.

 If the heart valves become damaged or diseased, they may not function properly.
-Conditions that may cause dysfunction of heart valves are valvular stenosis and valvular insufficiency (regurgitation).
+Conditions that may cause dysfunction of heart valves are valvular stenosis (stiffened valve) and valvular regurgitation (leaky valve).
 When one (or more) valve(s) becomes stenotic (stiff), the heart muscle must work harder to pump the blood through the valve.
 Some reasons why heart valves become stenotic include infection (such as rheumatic fever or staphylococcus infections), congenital (present at birth) valve abnormalities, and aging.
-If one or more valves become insufficient (leaky), blood leaks backwards, which means that less blood is pumped in the proper direction.
+If one or more valves become insufficient (leaky), blood leaks backwards, this means that less blood is pumped in the proper direction.

 Valvular heart disease may cause the following symptoms:

 - Chest pain

 - Edema (swelling) of the feet, ankles, or abdomen

 - Rapid weight gain due to fluid retention

 There may be other reasons for your doctor to recommend a valvuloplasty.